The very big picture:

 Of course, a “mania” could come along and drive prices higher – much higher, even – and for some years to come.
 Manias occur when valuation no longer seems to matter, and caution is thrown completely to the wind as buyers rush in to buy first and ask questions later.
 Two manias in the last century – the 1920’s “Roaring Twenties” and the 1990’s “Tech Bubble” – show that the sky is the limit when common sense is overcome by a blind desire to buy.
 But, of course, the piper must be paid and the following decade or two are spent in Secular Bear Markets, giving most or all of the mania gains back.

 See Fig. 1 for the 100-year view of Secular Bulls and Bears.
-The CAPE is now at 32.34, up slightly from the prior week’s 32.24, and still exceeds the level reached at the pre-crash high in October, 2007.
+The CAPE is now at 33.03, little changed from the prior week’s 33.02, and exceeds the level reached at the pre-crash high in October, 2007.
 This value is in the lower end of the “mania” range.
 Since 1881, the average annual return for all ten year periods that began with a CAPE around this level have been in the 0% - 3%/yr. range. (see Fig. 2).

 In the big picture: